Eamon Gilmore: Early life and career

-He published a book in November 2010 entitled Leading Lights: People Who've Inspired Me.

 Political career

+Gilmore was elected at the 1985 election to the electoral county of Dún Laoghaire–Rathdown, serving on both Dún Laoghaire Borough Council and Dublin County Council.
+He was re-elected at the 1991 election; both were abolished in January 1994, with Gilmore continuing thereafter for Dún Laoghaire–Rathdown County Council.

-Gilmore was elected to Dún Laoghaire Borough Council, and also to Dublin County Council, on 22 June 1985.
-He was first elected to Dáil Éireann at the 1989 general election as a member of the Workers' Party for the constituency of Dún Laoghaire, and was re-elected at every subsequent general election until his retirement from the Dáil in 2016.
+He was first elected to Dáil Éireann at the 1989 general election as a member of the Workers' Party for the constituency of Dún Laoghaire and was re-elected at every subsequent general election until he retired at the 2016 general election.

-After the collapse of the Soviet Union, he was linked with Proinsias De Rossa in attempting to jettison some of the Workers' Party's Marxist aspect and to move the party towards an acceptance of free-market economics.
+After the collapse of the Soviet Union, he was linked with Proinsias De Rossa in attempting to jettison some of the Workers' Party's Marxist aspects and to move the party towards an acceptance of free-market economics.